MarijnSt/belgium-north-macedonia-analysis/README.md

-# Analysis Belgium v North Macedonia
+# Analysis: Belgium vs North Macedonia

-This analysis is part of a job application where I was tasked to analyse a game between Belgium and North Macedonia in the World Cup Qualifiers on 10/10/2025.
+## Overview

+This project analyzes the FIFA World Cup qualifier match between Belgium and North Macedonia (0-0) on October 10, 2025.
+Despite the scoreless draw, the analysis reveals a fascinating tactical battle where Belgium dominated possession and territory but failed to break down North Macedonia's organized defense.